arthurpro/SignedRequest/README.md

 ### Usage ###

-Requests made to our web services requires your parameters to be signed.
+Requests made to our web services require your parameters to be signed.
 With this library, we provide you with an easy way to generate the signature.

 ```php